projectchrono/chrono/doxygen/documentation/manuals/pychrono/pychrono_installation.md

 <div class="ce-warning">
 Note that by default  Conda installs the 'main' packages from the Anaconda repository, that may be lagging behind.
-If you want to install the latest 'develop' PyChrono, go to the [Anaconda package repository](https://anaconda.org/projectchrono/pychrono/install) and pick the one that you need, or do **conda install -c projectchrono/label/develop pychrono**
+If you want to install the latest development PyChrono, go to the [Anaconda package repository](https://anaconda.org/projectchrono/pychrono/install) and pick the one that you need, or do **conda install -c projectchrono/label/main pychrono**
 </div>

 ![Anaconda-Server Badge](https://anaconda.org/projectchrono/pychrono/badges/latest_release_date.svg)